 permitted this in order that we might have these things directly from the hand of the apostle.
-It is only, I believe, in the Epistle to the Philippians that we have the expression &#8220;with the bishops and deacons.&#8221;
+It is only, I believe, in the Epistle to the Philippians that we have the expression "with the bishops and deacons".

-The ruin in which the church is found at the present day acts more directly upon the apparent order in this respect, than upon ministry itself, because, in this matter, man can more easily come in with exterior arrangements.
+The ruin in which the church is found at the present day acts more directly upon the apparent order in this respect, than upon ministry itself; because, in this matter, man can more easily come in with exterior arrangements.
 But we must not confound gifts, and the service flowing from such gifts, with charges.
 Furthermore, the Holy Spirit is sufficient for this, as for every other need of the church, provided she take the position in which the Holy Spirit sees her.
 Love will then suffice for all that God requires, and will make the best improvement of the means of blessing bestowed by Him; and He ever bestows that which is suited to His own glory, and to the real welfare of His believing people.

 I see no more real difficulty, as regards authority, than as regards the ministry of the word; because authority in the church is not a place with certain powers limited by a written law; nor something confided by men jealous lest the authority they have given should be overstepped through the lust of power, or the ambition of the person to whom it has been entrusted.
 Authority in the church is always, like the ministry of the word, the power of the Holy Spirit on the conscience; which moreover will not be found wanting.
 Where it exists, God will enforce, even by chastisements, the authority of His Spirit which He has lodged in a man, if that authority be despised.
 The discipline of the church also confirms it in certain cases; examples of this may be seen in the Epistle to the Corinthians.
 If we do but believe in the presence of God in the church, we cannot doubt that He is able to compel respect to Himself, and that in the authority which He has entrusted, to whomsoever it may have been given.